binarycreations/android_appium_bdd_walking_skeleton/README.md

 Then check the generated reports
 3. Remove the test examples and change the manifest
-4. Go forth an develop!
+4. Go forth and develop!